-In attempting to connect hydraulic fracturing with seismic activity, EWG inaccurately cites a recent report from Ohio pertaining to an issue involving waste water injection - not hydraulic fracturing.
+In attempting to connect hydraulic fracturing with seismic activity, some have tried to link a recent report from Ohio pertaining to an issue involving waste water injection - not hydraulic fracturing.
 In its report, the State of Ohio identified an issue where continual water injection over an extended period of time for disposal purposes had resulted in a small seismic event.
 The area where the well was injecting into was deemed unsuitable for injection and the State of Ohio forced the operator to close its well.
-The issue in question had nothing to do with hydraulic fracturing and is another example of where the EWG report incorrectly links unrelated aspects of the production process under the overly simplified banner of "hydraulic fracturing."
+The issue in question had nothing to do with hydraulic fracturing.